nhsx/nhs_time_of_travel/README.md

 - If you've entered a start address, select the network type from the dropdown, and hit the 'Submit' button.
 Your start address will now appear as the start address in two fields.
 - If you haven't entered a start address, select one from the dropdown.
 - Once you hit 'Submit', the algorithm will run, and will load the map, the route, ordered markers for each location, and a dataframe underneath the map.
 This dataframe shows each stage of the route, from and to, the distance for that stage, and the total distance.
+- You can select a different start address, hit submit, and redo the order and map.
+- Please note two caveats.
+More than 10 addresses, and the program will be slow.
+At 10, the numbers of permutations is approximately 3.6 million.
+At 12, this is 479 million.
+Additionally the first time you run this map for a large or densely roaded area, such as London, Cornwall, North Yorkshire, Manchester, the map may take a few minutes to run.
+This is the due the complexity of nodes and edges needed in the required area.
+The program stores this map as a json file the first time you run it, and the second time and ongoing, the load time will be a lot faster as this json file is used.
+Please note this does not apply to your data, only the background map, which is called from an api request.

 ### Datasets